feedbacky-project/app/README.md

 </p>

 ### Minimum requirements
-* ~300 MB ram for runtime (at least 2 GB recommended for source compilation purposes)
+* ~300 MB ram for runtime (at least 1 GB recommended for source compilation purposes)
 * ~100 MB disk space (at least 2 GB space for source compilation purposes, can be pruned via docker afterwards)
-* Docker and Docker Compose installed
+* Docker and Docker Compose (latest recommended, older versions tend to break Node.js compilation somehow) installed
 * (Recommended) Git installed to clone this repository sources (alternatively you can just download source zip and unpack to skip this part)
 * MySQL database (recommended version 5.6 or higher)
 * Account at mailgun.com **OR** own SMTP server for mail sending feature